 Click here to view full size image

-Here we are very proud to present another Absolutely Beautiful Japanese Vintage guitar that is to also be considered a vintage work of art...This is one of the finer examples of this guitar we have ever seen.....
+Soeey SOLD OUT!: Here we are very proud to present another Absolutely Beautiful example of a Japanese Vintage guitar by Ibanez that is to also be considered a vintage work of art...This is one of the finer made examples of this guitar we have ever seen.....
 This is the Very Rare Vintage 1978 Ibanez Model 2453!
 Howard Roberts Fusion Law suit era high quality replica guitar that has in many ways exceeded the originals in our opinion.

 " A true work of art!

-Ibanez came out with Model 2453 HR around 1974, offering it in lesser grade burgundy and the higher Flame Maple grade the more translucent finish in the Cherry sunburst finish.
+Ibanez came out with Model 2453 HR around 1974, offering it in lesser grade burgundy and this example is the higher grade of Flame Maple thus the more translucent finish in the Cherry sunburst finish to show it off.
 This example features a AAAA Flame Maple body with a 22-fret three-piece figured maple neck.
 The neck is set, and is not bolt-on like many Ibanez guitars of this period.
 The top and peghead overlay is multi-bound and the back is single-bound.
 Other features include bound High Grade Rosewood fingerboard with slotted block MOP inlay, adjustable wooden bridge with inlaid base, gold hardware, single PAF type pickup, and a special control configuration (volume, mid-range, treble roll-off).
 A fancy tailpiece and ornate headstock inlay complete the look.

-This HRF is in excellent condition and is a very smooth Jazz player.
-It was handcrafted in Japan.
-The original celluloid tortoiseshell pickguard is still in very good condition and is on board this is unusual for many of these as I have seen many with already deteriorated guards ..not this one..., Overall the body and finish are in outstanding shape, just a few minor small blemishes here and there but none that will greatly detract for here beauty.
+This HRF is in very good condition not new or mint of course its over 35 years old and a true vintage player and has a few minor paint nics or chips and have been lacquer touched up to peserve the original finish integrity.
+This is a very smooth Jazz player.
+It was of course handcrafted in Japan.
+The original celluloid tortoiseshell pickguard is still in very good condition ( so many desintegrate) and is on board this is unusual for many of these as I have seen many with already deteriorated guards ..not this one..., Overall the body and finish are in very good+ shape, just a few minor small blemishes here and there one doink on the back but nothing that will greatly detract from its beauty.
 The back of the neck is smooth and fast and the fingerboard and frets are nearly perfect, showing very minimal play wear.